algobulls/algobulls_help_site/docs/member/faq.md

 Running out of balance?
 [Add money now!](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading)

-Know more about the [Plans & Wallet section](https://help.algobulls.com/member/wallet.html)
+Know more about the [Plans & Wallet section](https://help.algobulls.com/member/wallet.html).

 ### ii.
 Can I trade without subscribing to a plan?
 Trading without a subscription is possible, however you will be charged for each service used as pay as you go.
 It is essential to have sufficient AlgoBulls money in your account.
 Once the balance is exhausted the strategy will stop.
 Know more about Plans & Wallets
-Subscribe to a plan now
+Subscribe to a plan now.

 ### iii.
 How to subscribe to a plan?
 To [subscribe to a plan](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading), you can choose a package of your choice from the plans & wallets section, these plans are active for a specific time duration.
 Hence all services included in the package will not incur any additional charges for that period.
 Know more about [Plans & Wallets](https://help.algobulls.com/member/wallet.html).
 AlgoBulls also offers a range of free plans - Subscribe for a [Free Plan](https://app.algobulls.com/wallet?defaultCategory=free) now!

 ### iv.
-What is Pay as you go?
+What if I want to try various services without a plan?
-On AgoBulls, you are charged for various services that you use.This may include backtesting, paper trading, live trading etc. This is called Pay as you go.
+On AlgoBulls, you are charged for various services that you use.This may include backtesting, paper trading, live trading etc. If you have not subscribed to a plan, then the charges will be deducted from your AlgoBulls wallet.
 You can avoid incurring extra charges by [subscribing to AlgoBulls plans](https://app.algobulls.com/wallet?defaultCategory=smartPlans).
-To keep a track of the usage costs, always check your Fund Book in the Live reports section
+To keep a track of the usage costs, always check your Fund Book in the Live reports section.

 ### v.
 Are there any free plans on AlgoBulls?
 Yes, AlgoBulls offers various free plans.
-Subscribe for a [Free Plan](https://app.algobulls.com/wallet?defaultCategory=free) now
+Subscribe for a [Free Plan](https://app.algobulls.com/wallet?defaultCategory=free) now.

 ## 5. Choose Strategy Marketplace: